home-assistant/developers.home-assistant/docs/frontend/development.md

 ### Run development server

-During development, you will need to run the development script to maintain a development build of the frontend that auto-updates when you change any of the source files.
-To run this server, run:
+Run this script to build the frontend and run a development server:

 ```shell
 nvm use
 script/develop
 ```

+When the script has completed building the frontend, and Home Assistant Core has been set up correctly, the frontend will be accessible at `http://localhost:8123`.
+The server will automatically rebuild the frontend when you make changes to the source files.

 ### Browser settings